This is our ultimate guide on how to use Google My Maps to Plan a Road Trip.

 For the purposes of this example, I’m going to go ahead and make my Scranton pin green to signify the starting point of the journey.

-I’ll set my Scranton pin to be a home icon, but you can choose any you’d like.
-As you can see, there’s an icon for any type of destination or activity.
+I’ll set my Scranton pin as a home icon, but you can choose any.
+As you can see, there’s an icon for any destination or activity.

 Layers are a useful feature for keeping your pins organized for different categories.